Tempo logotype

 • Jira-native by design – Tempo doesn't ask teams to move execution to a new tool.

-• Financial depth: Tempo Financial Manager and Tempo Timesheets support CapEx/OpEx, labor costs, and budget vs. actuals.
+• Financial depth: Financial Manager and Timesheets support CapEx/OpEx, labor costs, budget vs. actuals, revenue and cost forecasting, and project and portfolio profitability.

-• Enterprise trust signals: SOC 2 Type 2 and ISO 27001/27701 certifications, with GDPR and CCPA covered via standard DPA, with Fortune 500 customers.
+• Enterprise trust signals: SOC 1, SOC 2 Type 2, ISO 27001/27701, and PCI DSS certifications, plus CSA STAR Level 1, DORA alignment, and a VPAT, with GDPR and CCPA covered via standard DPA, with Fortune 500 customers.
 (Rovo and these certifications apply to Tempo Cloud; Tempo Data Center has a separate compliance posture.)

-• BI connectors – Power BI Connector for Jira (which also covers ServiceNow and monday.com), Tableau Connector for Jira, BigQuery Connector for Jira, Looker and Looker Studio support, plus SQL or data warehouse exports – ship as separate Marketplace apps from Tempo.
-They're not bundled into the SPM suite.
+• BI connectors – Power BI Connector for Jira, Power BI Connector for ServiceNow, Power BI Connector for monday.com, Tableau Connector for Jira, BigQuery Connector for Jira, Looker and Looker Studio support, plus SQL or data warehouse exports – ship as separate Marketplace apps from Tempo.
+They're separate modules within the Tempo SPM suite.

-Rexel drives global team alignment with Tempo Structure PPM – proof that Jira-native enterprise scale isn't a brochure claim.
-ProjectManager's broad-industry positioning is real, but the customers running portfolios across regions and entities tend to need the kind of hierarchy, financial governance, and capacity depth that sits inside the Atlassian fabric, not next to it.
+Rexel drives global team alignment with Tempo Structure PPM – a Jira-native enterprise deployment that spans regions and entities.
+Customers at that scale tend to need hierarchy, financial governance, and capacity depth built into the Atlassian fabric, not running alongside it in a separate system.

 Ideal customer for each tool